 10 minute cool-down activity: a kind of culmination, as positive as possible, incorporates talking to each other as much as possible

-I found the Center for Philosophy for Children (at Washington University) to have some useful resources.
+The Center for Philosophy for Children (at Washington University) has some useful resources.
 Specifically, they had warm-up questions I ended up utilizing, for example, questions intended to get people to name things on a right/wrong spectrum or imagination exercises.
 I was resistant to other Philosophy for Children resources, mainly because they seemed geared for children and my class consisted of adults!
 I felt like it would be demeaning to discuss themes from a book that was clearly written for children, for example.
-I also wanted my content to be relevant to adults–one of people’s favorite days was our conversation about love and friendship, where we included romantic relationships.
+I also wanted my content to be relevant to adults—one of people’s favorite days was our conversation about love and friendship, where we included romantic relationships.

 Something I wanted to reiterate was how capable my participants were.
 Having an academic background allowed me to relate their own ideas to other famous philosophers.
 People feel much more comfortable when you tell them that they should say what they think when you affirm that well-known people in this field have, in fact, disagreed and thought all kinds of different things.

 Many of my participants had experience with American Sign Language.
 Incorporating basic signs as movements was helpful for maintaining attention and keeping the conversation focused, especially during our warm-ups.
 For example, I incorporated the questions from the Teaching Philosophy to Children program at the University of Washington for our session on ethics.
 In asking the participants to name something “pretty good,” then something “really good,” I situated their responses on a visual scale (as you would do in ASL, but which should be available easily to non-signers: the better something was, the higher up or further to the right it was).